Azure/azure-rest-api-specs/documentation/ci-fix.md

 If none of the above helped, please reach out on [TypeSpec Discussions Teams channel].

 ## APIView Failures: troubleshooting guides

-### Passed build but APIView not generated

-- First, ensure that all checks in the CI are green before proceeding.
-- You should also see the comment box pictured below with a reference to your language:
+Various APIViews are generated as part of the Azure REST API specs PR build.
+Among these are TypeSpec and Swagger as well as any other language that is being generated in the run.
+When everything is successful you should see a comment box similar to the picture below showing the APIViews generated for TypeSpec or Swagger, plus all other languages being generated.

 ![alt text](image-3.png)

-If the above requirements are met proceed with the following steps, in order:
+#### If an expected APIView was not generated, follow the step below to troubleshoot.

+- On the CI check click on `details` > `View Azure DevOps build log for more details` to view the devOps logs.
+- Investigate the CI job for the languge with error.
+TypeSpec and Swagger APIViews are generated as part of the `AzureRestApiSpecsPipeline` stage in the `TypeSpecAPIView` and `SwaggerAPIView` jobs respectively, while APIViews for other SDK languges are generated in their respective language jobs in the `SDK Automation` stage.
+- Ensure that all previous checks in the job are green before proceeding.

+#### Diagnosing APIView failure for SDK Language (not Swagger or TypeSpec)
-1. Check for an unexpected skip of `Publish SDK APIView Artifact to Pipeline Artifacts` and `Generate SDK APIView` step.
+1. Check for an unexpected skip of the `Publish SDK APIView Artifact to Pipeline Artifacts` and `Generate SDK APIView` step.
 2. Look in `SDK Automation` step to verify that the API token generation completed successfully.
 3. Search logs for `Read Temp File`
 4. Below `Read Temp File` find the .json object and search within to locate the `apiViewArtifact` property.